aeshac/Identifying-Customer-Segments/README.md

 The goal of the project is to help the wholesale distributor to make changes in its delivery services as per the annual spending of the customer segments.

 # Dataset Information
-Customer.csv (440 records with 6 attributes)
+customer.csv (440 records with 6 attributes)

 # Attribute Information